Welcome to the Open MEG Archive (OMEGA)

 The primary objective of OMEGA is the conservation of brain imaging data collected with different brain imaging techniques and behavioral tests scores from healthy and patient volunteers (any age range), in order to allow future research in the field of high-powered detection of effects of interest in human brain activity.

-OMEGA in a resource to establish typical features of brain activity, in relation to demographic factors (age, gender, standardized behavioral tests scores, etc.) and to reveal new markers of abnormal brain activity in various pathologies.
+OMEGA is a resource to establish typical features of brain activity, in relation to demographic factors (age, gender, standardized behavioral tests scores, etc.) and to reveal new markers of abnormal brain activity in various pathologies.

 We hope OMEGA contributes to open scientific research, for the advancement of knowledge, and the greater good.